-How hunting for morels (or any other thing we’re after) can sometimes make us April Fools.
+How hunting for morels can sometimes make us April Fools.

 Spring is morel season!

 I hope you’re all having a great spring so far, gearing up for the foraging season in earnest!
 Here in southern Idaho, morels are a couple of days to a couple of weeks from popping out.
-I’ve found them in my city as early as April 5th, but it seems like the massive spring growth of things like nettles and miner’s lettuce (which tend to crop up at the same time as morels) is running a bit late, so I expect I won’t find any for another week or two.
+I’ve found them in my city as early as April 5th, but it seems like the massive flowering and spring growth of things like nettles, miner’s lettuce, lilac, and dogwood (which tend to occur around the same time morels “fruit”) is yet to come, so I expect I won’t find any morels for another week or two.

-But I’ve definitely been out looking, and every bit of likely-looking dried leaf or mushroom-shaped lump of mud reminds me of the time I found this little guy:
+Even so, the first mushroom that really got me fired up to find was a morel, and at this time of year, every bit of likely-looking dried leaf or mushroom-shaped lump of mud reminds me of the time I found this little guy:

 Alas, I was a fool.

 It was obvious when I picked it up it was not fungal and was in fact light, dry, and papery.
 So, definitely not a fungus, but I was stumped as to what it could be.
 I brought it home and Googled images and typed in descriptions without any luck.